Cheap Project Management Software in 2023: Finding the Best Value

 - Poorly designed features

-If you need to improve your task management and add some order for your workflow, ClickUp is fantastic for those new to using project management tools.
+If you need to improve your task management and add some order for your workflow, ClickUp is fantastic for those new to using project management tools — it’s one of the best Gantt chart software.
 What’s more, ClickUp is one of the best free project management software options available, with most of its core features available on the free subscription.

 For its most affordable paid plan, Unlimited, ClickUp offers Agile tools, project timelines and workload planning to set deadlines and allocate tasks to different users.
 ClickUp also has some native time-tracking tools — something missing from nTask.
 It also comes with 24/7 support that can be accessed through live chat, no matter where you are in the world.